microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/texas/state_name Active Phase (current)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* The state's Expert Vaccine Allocation Panel recommended opening vaccination to everyone who falls under the current Food and Drug Administration emergency use authorizations.
-All vaccines are authorized for people age 18 and older.
-The Pfizer vaccine is authorized for people 16 and older. (see [here](https://www.dshs.state.tx.us/coronavirus/immunize/vaccine.aspx))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/us_virgin_islands/state_name